wiit-cloud/docs/docs/_managedk8s/about/index.en.md

 <img src="certified-kubernetes.png" alt="Certified Kubernetes Logo" width="100"/>

-GKS is a product to efficiently set up and operate Kubernetes clusters on Wiit Cloud.
+Our managed kubernetes service is a product to efficiently set up and operate Kubernetes clusters on Wiit Cloud.
 Customers can use a managed kubernetes cluster that pass the conformance checks and requirements by the [Cloud Native Computing Foundation](https://cncf.io/ck).